Open 16 July, and close on 1 October 2021

 The AAWHG is now calling for nominations from industry.
 If you wish to nominate someone for these awards, please complete the entry form below, summarising the nominee’s achievements in no more than 400 words.
 Please ensure your summary addresses the selection criteria listed above.

-Award nominations open 16 July, and close on 31 August 2021.
-Presentation of awards will take place at the 2021 AAWHG forum in Adelaide on 15 September.
+Award nominations open 16 July, and close on 1 October 2021.
+Presentation of awards will take place virtually at the final AAWHG forum webinar series on 26 October, 2021.

 Past Award recipients